libscran/scran_pca/README.md

 ```

 The components derived from the residuals will only be free of inter-block differences under certain conditions (equal population composition with a consistent shift between blocks).
-If this is not the case, more sophisticated batch correction methods are required.
+If this is not the case, more sophisticated batch correction methods are required such as [MNN correction](https://github.com/libscran/mnncorrect).
 If those methods accept a low-dimensional representation for the cells as input,
 we can use `scran_pca::blocked_pca()` to obtain an appropriate matrix that focuses on intra-block variation without making assumptions about the inter-block differences: